-An essential differentiating position in cosmetics
+1. An essential differentiating position in cosmetics

 Launching a generalist brand, in direct competition with such giants, requires huge resources and capital that can be counted in tens or hundreds of millions of euros.

 To find its market, seduce and then build real customer loyalty, a young cosmetics brand must find a differentiating marketing position and address a specific segment or niche.
 Sophim dispense precious piece of advice about cosmetics brand positioning!

-Finding your niche in cosmetics: major trends
+2. Finding your niche in cosmetics: major trends

-Organic or natural cosmetics are attracting a growing number of customers who are looking for healthier products and meaningful brands.
+They are attracting a growing number of customers who are looking for healthier products and meaningful brands.
 Although many brands are already positioned in this segment, there is still room for innovative brands that can bring added value.

-Vegan cosmetics meet the expectations of a niche group of consumers who are particularly sensitive to the animal cause.
+They meet the expectations of a niche group of consumers who are particularly sensitive to the animal cause.
 Your products must not contain any ingredients of animal origin, or from any form of animal exploitation (milk, honey, etc.).
 You must also ban all animal testing in the design of your products.

-Environmental concerns are expressed in many niches.
+They are expressed in many niches.
 For example, many strong cosmetics brands have found their audience in recent years.
 They promise natural, sometimes organic products, while promoting a zero waste approach by reducing packaging.
 Les savons de Joya, a French brand born around a family soap factory, has found its audience through the internet and has built up a loyal customer base without the resources of an international company like Lush.

-The religious convictions of certain consumers can open up positioning opportunities for you.
+Those of certain consumers can open up positioning opportunities for you.
 Halal cosmetics meet the needs of several million people in France, and nearly a quarter of the world’s population.
 There is also a demand for kosher soaps and cosmetics.
 You can also favour an ethnic approach.
 People of African origin, for example, may be looking for products that are adapted to their skin and hair, and that take their culture into account.

 It can also be a strong differentiating factor in cosmetics.
 A new molecule, whose effectiveness is validated by scientific studies, can serve as a foundation for the launch of a brand.

-Changes in consumption patterns can also lead to differentiated positioning.
+They can also lead to differentiated positioning.
 The Do It Yourself trend, which has flourished during the successive confinements, has given ideas to entrepreneurs.
 Brands such as MyCosmetik now occupy this promising niche.